Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 3. Post-processing

- You can select additional processing options in this step.
-Different AI models have their own post-processing functions.
+ In this step, you can select additional processing options.
+Different AI models have their own options.

  AI model "Buildings":

- * *Classification* - here are the types that we currently recognize: apartment buildings; single-household dwellings; industrial; commercial; other non-reidential (see `Urban Mapping classes <https://docs.mapflow.ai/docs_um/classes.html>`_).
+ * *Classification* - we currently recognize the following building types: apartment buildings, single-household dwellings, industrial, commercial, other non-reidential (see `Urban Mapping classes <https://docs.mapflow.ai/docs_um/classes.html>`_).
- * *Merge with OSM* - merge objects with Openstreetmap buildings by spatial intersection.
-The automatic polygons after processing are compared with Opensrteetmap objects and also compare it by IOU with predicted polygons and set to replace predicted polygons with OSM ones for a more visual result.
+ * *Merge with OSM* - compare the results with the buildings in OpenStreetMap and, if a sufficient overlap has been found, use the ones from the OSM instead.
  * *Simplification* - simplification and polygonization of building contours.
- * *Building heights* - for each building, we estimate its heigt using it's wall's and shadow's lengths.
-If height detection option is selected, all roof contours are shifted accordinly, i.e. converted to footprints.
+ * *Building heights* - for each building, we estimate its height using its wall's and shadow's length.
+If this option is selected, all roof contours will be shifted in accordance with their height, i.e. converted to footprints.

  .. important::
-   The **Building heights** option requires a minumum area of 50 sq.km.
+   **Building heights** option requires a minumum area of 50 sq.km.

  AI model "Forest":

- * *Tree heights* - classify the areas of vegetation and shrub vegetation by height classes according to the specified thresholds: by defoult 0-4 m, 4-10 m, 10+ m.
-Forest areas of each heightclass are poligonized in separate features, the height class is indicated in its properties (see `Forest Mapping classes <https://docs.mapflow.ai/docs_forest/classes.html>`_).
+ * *Tree heights* - classify vegetation by height: 0-4 m for shrub ("low vegetation"), 4-10 m for regular forest ("medium forest"), 10+ m for area with tall trees ("high forest").
+Clasification is dones per vegetated area, and not per single tree (see `Forest Mapping classes <https://docs.mapflow.ai/docs_forest/classes.html>`_).

 4. Run the flow